Democrat Ed Gainey Declares Victory, Becoming Pittsburgh's First Black Mayor

 It was still dark as Moreno cast his ballot at Destiny of Faith Church in Brighton Heights.
 A couple of hours later, Gainey cast his ballot at the Paulson Recreation Center in Lincoln-Lemington.

-After both voted, they went to polling locations to drum up support.MORE NEWS: COVID-19 In Pittsburgh: Allegheny County Reports 1,364 New Cases, 14 More Deaths Over 96 Hours
+After both voted, they went to polling locations to drum up support.MORE NEWS: 'It Really Puts The Pandemic Ending In Perspective:' COVID-19 Vaccines Now Approved For Children 5-11

 If Moreno would have won, he would have also made history as the city’s first Republican mayor since the 1930s.